Aussie dlr surges as investors focus on recovery from pandemic

 AUSSIE BOUNDS AHEAD

-The Australian dollar was the standout gainer, though, and hit milestone highs on crosses as well as the dollar - climbing to a three-month high against the yen AUDJPY= and a 10-month high on the loonie AUDCAD=.
+The Australian dollar was the standout gainer, though, hitting milestone highs on crosses as well as the dollar - climbing to a three-month high against the yen AUDJPY= and a 10-month high on the loonie AUDCAD=.
 AUD/

+Its rise - it is up 22% from March lows and gained slowly but steadily through May as the country brought the coronavirus under control - may serve as a guide for currency traders as other economies begin to emerge from lockdown.

+"What will drive price action on FX in general will be how countries navigate exit from lockdown and how they return to normality," said Shafali Sachdev, head of FX for Asia at BNP Paribas Wealth Management in Singapore.

+"The obvious example is something like the Australian dollar," she said, pointing to gains since Reserve Bank of Australia Governor Philip Lowe said last week that the national economic downturn is likely less severe than first thought

+"That is a good template for how we think the market will differentiate currencies."

-The advance was underpinned not just by the better mood, but also by the soaring price of its top export - iron ore - which hit a record high on Monday.
+The advance was also underpinned by the soaring price of its top export - iron ore - which hit a record high on Monday.
 IRN/

 "We're pretty optimistic about the Aussie this week," said Commonwealth Bank of Australia FX analyst Joe Capurso.